jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 <details class="faq box"><summary>Kubernetes Pod (po) - A pod is the smallest execution unit in Kubernetes</summary>
 <p>

+> Problem Statement: I want to run immutable and resilient Linux or Windows workloads
+>
+> tl;dr – Compute, Network, Storage and Monitoring around your application

-What is a Kubernetes Pod:
+What is a Kubernetes Pod?
 * In Kubernetes, a pod is the smallest deployable unit.
 * It is the basic execution unit of a Kubernetes application–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
 * A pod consists of one or more containers, and is used to host the containers that make up an application.